YashDilipShah/YashDilipShah/README.md

 - 👋 Hi, I’m @YashDilipShah
-- 👀 I’m interested in Researching in Artificial Intelligence, specifically in autonomous driving.
+- 👀 I’m interested in Researching in Artificial Intelligence, specifically in Natural Language Processing.
 - 🌱 I’m currently learning Flask for end to end deployment of ML projects.
 - 💞️ I’m looking to collaborate on Research and ML projects.
 - 📫 How to reach me @yashshah3010@gmail.com